Tips to Maintaining a Healthy Blood PressureMay 5, 2023

 During World War II, the city’s bridge building industry played a key role in the war effort by producing materials for the military.
 In fact, it’s said that 15% of the U.S.’s steel making capacity had crossed over the Hot Metal Bridge.
 According to the Heinz History Center, Pittsburgh mills “poured 95 million tons of steel into the effort.”
 After the war, the city’s bridges continued to be a major part of its infrastructure, and many new bridges were constructed to accommodate the increasing traffic and population.

-In the 1960s, the construction of the Three Rivers Stadium and the David L. Lawrence Convention Center led to the construction of several new bridges, including the Fort Duquesne Bridge, the Fort Pitt Bridge, and the Liberty Bridge.
+The construction of the Three Rivers Stadium and the David L. Lawrence Convention Center led to the construction of several new bridges, including the Fort Duquesne Bridge and the Fort Pitt Bridge.

 Today, Pittsburgh is home to over 400 bridges, including some of the world’s most iconic and recognizable bridges, such as the Roberto Clemente Bridge, the Andy Warhol Bridge, and the Rachel Carson Bridge.
 The city’s bridges continue to be a vital part of its transportation infrastructure, connecting its neighborhoods and facilitating commerce and trade.